jhpyle/docassemble/about.md

 process user input.
 Your interviews can become "smarter" over time as the machine learning models are trained to associate particular user input with particular concepts.
+* **Optical Character Recognition** Your users can take pictures of documents or upload scanned PDFs, and **docassemble** will read the text from the documents using Optical Character Recognition (OCR).
+This text can then be processed by [machine learning].
+For maximum speed, the OCR tasks are [farmed out] to all available CPUs in your application server cluster and processed simultaneously.
 * **Central storage** Your interviews can [store data] in a central location, for example if you want use your interview to conduct a survey, or collect analytics about user answers.